DavidYu75/traffic-detection/README.md

 - Experimentation with CNN architectures, including layers for convolution, pooling, dense connections, and dropout.
 - Training and evaluation of the model to achieve high accuracy on the dataset.

+### Technologies used:
+- TensorFlow: For building and training the neural network.
+- OpenCV: For image processing (loading and resizing images).
+- NumPy and Scikit-learn: For data handling and splitting.

+### Challenges faced:
+- Balancing model complexity to prevent overfitting or underfitting.
+- Achieving efficient preprocessing for thousands of images.

+### Future implementations:
+- Data Augmentation: Add transformations like rotation or brightness adjustment.
+- Hyperparameter Tuning: Experiment with learning rates, batch sizes, and optimizers.
+- Real-Time Deployment: Integrate the model with live video feeds for real-world use.

 ## Installation

 1. Clone the repository: